-A hydronic heating system uses electricity to power the fans, coolant pump, and the fuel-metering pump.
+A hydronic heating system uses electricity to power the fans, coolant pump, and fuel-metering pump.
 Generally, most of the electricity consumed is within the first 30 to 45 minutes or until the desired inside temperature has been reached.
-Once the temperatures reached the system does not draw as much power to maintain that temperature throughout.
+Once the temperatures are reached, the system does not draw as much power to maintain that temperature throughout.

 One of the big advantages of using a hydronic heating system is that you will have an even amount of heat throughout the boat and you won’t be creating access moisture in the air because the system exhausts to the outside.

 The cost of a hydronic heater can vary depending on which make and model you choose as well as how big your boat is and how much space needs to be heated.
 You can purchase a complete heating kit which will come with everything you need, such as;

 - Electrical equipment

 - Intake and exhaust equipment

 - Fuel equipment

 - Fan heater equipment

 For example, to purchase one of the cheaper hydronic heating kits that will heat up to a 38-foot sailboat or a 34-foot powerboat, you will be looking at $4,300 from Sure Marine Service.